-As ripe banana is yellow with some brown spots, you can choose the ripe banana for direct eating.
+As the ripe banana is yellow with some brown spots, you can choose the ripe banana for direct eating.
 For later use, you can choose those with slightly green color.
 Do not select bananas with black stains on the skin since it may indicate the bruised flesh.
-Skip bananas with a dull grayish yellow skin, even if there are no brown patches or bruises.
-This drab colour might indicate that the fruit was kept at an overly low temperature or was overheated.
+Skip bananas with a dull grayish-yellow skin, even if there are no brown patches or bruises.
+This drab color might indicate that the fruit was kept at an overly low temperature or was overheated.
 As a result, it will not mature correctly, affecting the overall flavor and texture.

 - Pay attention to the shape